open-contracting/standard/docs/guidance/phases/map.md

 # Map

-This phase is about documenting your sources of contracting data, and documenting how that data "maps" to OCDS – that is, identifying which [data elements](https://en.wikipedia.org/wiki/Data_element) within your data sources match which [OCDS fields and codes](../../schema/index) from its [schema](../../schema/reference) and [codelists](../../schema/codelists).
+This phase is about documenting your sources of contracting data, and documenting how that data “maps” to OCDS – that is, identifying which [data elements](https://en.wikipedia.org/wiki/Data_element) within your data sources match which OCDS [fields](../../schema/reference) and [codes](../../schema/codelists).
+The mapping phase is one of the longest and most important steps in the implementation process.

+Mapping data to OCDS is not always easy.
+Before writing any software, this phase is an opportunity to:

+* Catch errors early on
+* Identify [hard cases](#mapping-the-hard-cases) that need more attention
+* Get input from the [OCDS Helpdesk](../../support/index)

-Mapping data to OCDS is not always obvious.
-This phase gives members of your team (and the [OCDS Helpdesk](../../support/index)) an opportunity to catch errors early on and to identify [hard cases](#mapping-the-hard-cases) that need more attention – before any software is written in the [Build](build) phase.
-The documentation you produce can also later be included in your [Data User Guide](publish).
-This phase is critical to the implementation process.
+The documentation you produce can also later be included in your [Data User Guide](../publish/publication_policy).

-As you make progress through this phase, we encourage you to fill in the [publication plan template](https://docs.google.com/document/d/1Cz8nDDfAZ18qdzkl2vsSvdSyiXN11JRe8W5efjh8pEs/edit) ([create a copy](https://www.open-contracting.org/resources/ocds-publication-plan-template/)), in order to help set priorities and ease communication within your team, with your stakeholders, and with the OCDS Helpdesk.
-You can start by filling in the *Goals (design)* section.
+As you make progress through this phase, we encourage you to update your [publication plan template](https://www.open-contracting.org/resources/ocds-publication-plan-template/), in order to help set priorities and ease communication within your team, with your stakeholders, and with the [OCDS Helpdesk](../../support/index).

 ## Involve the right people